FPGADude/Digital-Design/README.md

 # Digital Design by FPGADude
 Hello, and welcome to my digital design repository.
 My name is David and I enjoy digital design using HDLs and FPGAs.
-I own 6 FPGAs: Basys 3 by Digilent with Artix-7 by Xilinx, CMOD A7 by Digilent with Artix-7 by Xilinx, Cora Z7 by Digilent with Zynq-7000-10 SoC by Xilinx and dual ARM Cortex-A9 processors, Zybo Z7 by Digilent with Zynq-7020 SoC by Xilinx, DE2 by Terasic with Cyclone II by Altera, and the GO Board by nandland.com with Ice40 by Lattice.
+I own 7 FPGAs: Nexys Video by Digilent with Xilinx Artix-7, Basys 3 by Digilent with Artix-7 by Xilinx, CMOD A7 by Digilent with Artix-7 by Xilinx, Cora Z7 by Digilent with Zynq-7000-10 SoC by Xilinx and dual ARM Cortex-A9 processors, Zybo Z7 by Digilent with Zynq-7020 SoC by Xilinx, DE2 by Terasic with Cyclone II by Altera, and the GO Board by nandland.com with Ice40 by Lattice.
 I have done most of my FPGA projects and learning with the Basys 3 using Xilinx Vivado software.

 This repository contains mostly Verilog code as it was the first HDL that I learned.
 I have stuck mostly to Verilog to begin with, and am now looking into SystemVerilog, and VHDL, as I want to have knowledge of all that encompasses the realm of digital design and FPGA engineering.